whatasame-labs/git-submodule/README.md

 # Git submodule

 This project uses git submodule for managing dependencies.
-In this case, we will manage `application.yml` with submodule.
+In this case, we will manage `application.yml` by submodule.

 ## Getting started with Spring Boot